 Suppose a replica is a system whose goal is to synchronize against information sources, apply certain processing to downloaded content, and serve results to data consumers.
-One challenge of this architecture is that sources not just require pull-based operation, but also lack the ability to predict future updates, which makes real-time estimates of remaining object lifetime (i.e., TTL) unavailable to the replica.
+One challenge of this architecture is that sources not only require pull-based operation, but also lack the ability to predict future updates, which makes real-time estimates of remaining object lifetime (i.e., TTL) unavailable to the replica.

-As information evolves at the source, which we call data churn, the replica may become stale and provide responses to that do not reflect the true state of the system.
-In such cases, we assume that user satisfaction and system performance are directly rated to the amount of time by which the replica is lagging the source.
+As information evolves at the source, which we call $data\ churn$, the replica may become stale and provide responses to that do not reflect the true state of the system.
+In such cases, we assume that user satisfaction and system performance are directly rated to the amount of time by which the replica is lagging behind the source.
 To convert time units into cost, suppose the application applies some weight function w(x) to the age of stale content to determine the penalty associated with a particular refresh policy and data-churn process.
 Then, the goal of the system is to optimize the expectation of penalty observed by a stream of arriving customers.

-This problem has been considered in the context of webbased systems [4], [5], [8], [9], [10], [11], [15], [16], [17], [19], [22], [25], [26], [28], [29], [33], [35], [42]; however, all analytical results have predominantly assumed that the update process at each source was Poisson, with function w(x) limited to either 1 or x.
-However, real systems driven by human behavior usually require more complex families of processes, often with heavy-tailed inter-update distributions, non-stationary dynamics, and slowly decaying correlation.
+This problem has been considered in the context of web systems [5], [6], [9]-[11], [13], [17], [18], [20], [23], [26], [29], [30], [33], [34], [38], [41], [47]; however, analytical results have predominantly assumed a Poisson update process at the source, with function w(x) limited to either 1 or x.
+However, real systems driven by human behavior often require more complex families of processes (e.g., with heavy-tailed inter-update distributions, non-stationary dynamics, and slowly decaying correlation).
 Similarly, user sensitivity to outdated material may experience rapid increases for small x and eventual saturation for larger x, in which case other weight functions might be more appropriate.
 Since application performance under general update processes and wider classes of w(x) is currently open, we aim to fill this void below.